-- 1. Proportion of public health facilities that provide quality integrated adolescent friendly sexual and reproductive - 2.
-Number of health providers with the adequate knowledge and skills on long-acting reversible contraceptive methods - Number of acctor plans that have integrated the demographic dividend study report recommendations. - 4.
-Adolescents' indicators, disaggregated by age and sex are included in the 2021 Population and Housing Census.
+- Proportion of public health facilities that provide quality integrated adolescent friendly sexual and reproductive health - Number of health providers with the adequate knowledge and skills on long-acting reversible contraceptive methods - Number of sector plans that have integrated the demographic dividend study report recommendations. - Adolescents' indicators, disaggregated by age and sex are included in the 2021 Population and Housing Census.